Skip to main content Skip to Sitemap

 Picture Perfect Patios

 If we could only pick one thing to brag about in the Bay of Quinte, it might have to be our abundance of waterfront patios scattered across the region.
 That’s definitely not something you can find everywhere!
-Take your pick from casual dockside dining at a marina, elevated pub favourites next to the rush of the mighty Moira River or even a pontoon boat if you want to actually dine on the water.
+Take your pick from casual dockside dining at a marina, frozen cocktails with the best sunset view over the bay, or elevated pub favourites next to the rush of the mighty Moira River.

 A person reading a book on a beach.